sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-server-resources.md

  sensu-ruby-runtime         //assets.bonsai.sensu.io/.../sensu-ruby-runtime_0.0.10_ruby-2.4.4_centos_linux_amd64.tar.gz     338b88b
 {{< /highlight >}}

-### Creating the check
+### Create a check

-Now that the assets are registered, we'll create a check named `check-cpu`, which runs the command `check-cpu.rb -w 75 -c 90` using the `sensu-plugins-cpu-checks` and `sensu-ruby-runtime` assets, at an
-**interval** of 60 seconds, for all entities subscribed to the `system` subscription.
+Now that the assets are registered, create a check named `check-cpu` that runs the command `check-cpu.rb -w 75 -c 90` with the `sensu-plugins-cpu-checks` and `sensu-ruby-runtime` assets at an interval of 60 seconds for all entities subscribed to the `system` subscription.
-This checks generates a warning event (`-w`) when CPU usage reaches 75% and a critical alert (`-c`) at 90%.
+This check generates a warning event (`-w`) when CPU usage reaches 75% and a critical alert (`-c`) at 90%.

 {{< highlight shell >}}
 sensuctl check create check-cpu \